Sci-Fi Dine-In Theater Restaurant: Theme

+Film props and vintage horror and science fiction movie posters can be found on the outside perimeter of the themed restaurant, including many props used in Disney's The Rocketeer, which premiered about three months after the restaurant opened.

 Food

 At the Sci-Fi Dine-In, lunch guests stay for an average of fifty minutes and dinner guests for an average of just longer than an hour, with lunch and dinner guests being served their food on average five and ten minutes after ordering respectively.
 The restaurant participates in the Disney Dining Plan.
 Meals are served starting at 10:30 a.m. on Sundays and Wednesdays, and starting at 11:00 a.m. every other day of the week.
 The restaurant closes each day at the same time that the park does, which is in the late evening.
 The menu is the same all day, without a distinction between lunch and dinner.
 A full bar service is available, and there is also a limited wine selection.

 Food selection at the restaurant comes from the traditional cuisine of the United States.
 Popcorn used to be served as a free hors d'oeuvre.
 Other food items include milkshakes, hot fudge sundaes, seafood salad, turkey sloppy joes, fried pickles, St. Louis-style barbecue ribs, beef-and-blue-cheese salads, sautéed shrimp with farfalle, French fries, cucumber salads, Buffalo wings, Boca Burgers, Tofutti, and steaks.
 Drinks include souvenir phosphorescent ice cubes.
 The desserts are served in larger portions than are customary elsewhere.
 There are vegetarian options.
 The chefs at the Sci-Fi Dine-In sometimes cater for special requests in advance.
 The cookbook Delicious Disney Just for Kids contains a recipe for the BLT soup served at the Sci-Fi Dine-In.

 Items in the restaurant's menu used to have themed names, such as "The Galactic Grill" (triple-decker grilled cheese sandwich), "Beast from 1,000 Islands" (Reuben sandwich), "Tossed in Space" (garden salad), "The Cheesecake that Ate New York", "Attack of the Killer Club Sandwich", "Beach Party Panic" (fish fillet), "Saucer Sightings" (rib eye steak), "Terror of the Tides" (broiled fish), and "Journey to the Center of the Pasta" (vegetable lasagne), but these have since been replaced with more descriptive names.
 A popcorn bisque was once on the menu, but it was removed due to poor reception.